Last Updated on August 1, 2022 by Celeste.

-Indoor and outdoor play spaces make this Glyfada based family concept super kids-friendly all year round.
+Indoor and outdoor play spaces make this Glyfada-based family concept super kids-friendly all year round.
 A chalkboard wall is perfect for tiny artists in the making, while colourful art and surroundings serve as inspiration.
-The carpeted outdoor corner with a garden cafe is filled with playhouses and toys.
+The carpeted outdoor corner with a garden café is filled with playhouses and toys.
 Inside, tots can easily pass the time making their own sweets during baking classes, engage in dance and theatre games or let go of their energy during a treasure hunt.
-Parents can read a magazine, chill out or enjoy from a large variety of coffees, smoothies, cocktails, health food, burgers and more.
+Parents can read a magazine, chill out or enjoy from a large variety of coffees, smoothies, cocktails, health food, burgers, and more.

 Where to eat on the Athens Coast with Kids?

 April 2022 Update: Hour Project – Balux is closed until further notice.

 A unique place builds as a large beach house, the House Project- Balux Cafe embraces fun for all ages.
 Equipped with outdoor playgrounds, a baby playground, a small luna park and lots of grass, this family concept offers endless hours of free play.
 Parents can relax at the garden picnic tables or inside at the large sofas and lounge chairs, read a book in the library, watch TV or enjoy some sushi in the restaurant.